-Landscape architect Geoffrey Jellicoe commissioned a giant white marble relief (1982) for Stanley J. Seeger at Sutton Place in Surrey, but it lacks this sense of freedom: presumably it was not so easy to play with proportions in a giant marble slab.
+Landscape architect Geoffrey Jellicoe commissioned a giant white marble relief (1982) for Stanley J. Seeger at Sutton Place in Surrey, but it lacks this sense of freedom: presumably it was not so easy to play with proportions and line in a giant marble slab.
 Something is lost in the scaling up, suggesting that even the seemingly abstract whiteness of the reliefs have a human scale, that we experience them in relation to our own bodies.

 The later predominantly brown-toned reliefs of the 1970s are less appealing, to me at least – I’m not at peace with the brownness of the ‘70s.

-The series of etchings from 1965-7, when he was in Switzerland, have the confidence of being their own thing, expressing a delight in making lines, not unlike his playful handwriting (in his letters sentences head off up the page following trains of thought).
+The series of etchings from 1965-7, when he was in Switzerland, have the confidence of being their own thing, expressing a delight in the making of lines, not unlike his playful handwriting (in his letters sentences head off up the page following trains of thought).
 His etching of Siena’s Duomo conveys its strong presence, with its bands of black and white marble, without laboriously covering the plate with stripes.

-I think had English architectural modernism sought and managed to hold on and instil a gentler, more questioning spirit, had thought of itself as a continuum with the past rather than a break with it, it wouldn’t have reached the dead-end it did.
-There are political parallels in our rejection of modernism and the European model, rather than an attempt to form our own nuanced version of it.
+I think had English architectural modernism sought and managed to hold on to and instil a gentler, more questioning spirit, had thought of itself as a continuum with the past rather than a break with it, it wouldn’t have reached the dead-end it did.
+There are political parallels in our rejection of modernism and the European model, rather than an attempt to engage and form our own version of it.
 We should have listened more.

 1931 (white relief) oil on carved board 54 x 64cm